notnithila/tech-cat-training/activities/wk4/Activities/Mini Project Yellow Taxi/Yellow_Taxi.md

 ![image-20240709125916835](images/image-20240709125916835.png)

-* Find the percentage of trips that had tips in March 2024.
+* * Find the percentage of trips that had tips across all months
+    * User `MONTH_FILE`
+    * HINT: USE `CASE WHEN`
+      * `TIP_AMOUNT` indicates the tip amount for each trip.
+If the value is greater than 0, it means a tip was given.
+      * Use the `CASE` statement within the `SUM` function to count the number of trips with a `TIP_AMOUNT` greater than 0.
+Divide the number of trips with tips by the total number of trips and multiply by 100 to get the percentage.

 ![image-20240709131339955](images/image-20240709131339955.png)